Nukitashi

 Nukitashi (ぬきたし), short for Nukige Mitai na Shima ni Sunderu Watashi wa Dō Surya Ii Desuka? (抜きゲーみたいな島に住んでるはどうすりゃいいですか?), is a Japanese adult visual novel developed by Qruppo and released for Windows on July 27, 2018.
 An English version of the visual novel was released by Shiravune in June 2023.
 A sequel to the visual novel titled Nukitashi 2 was released in July 2019, with an English version being released by Shiravune in February 2024.

 A manga adaptation with art by Mameojitan was serialized online via Beaglee's Manga Ōkoku website from December 2020 to December 2023 and later also in Shueisha's seinen manga magazine Ultra Jump from November 2021 to February 2024.
 It was collected in six tankōbon volumes.
+A second manga adaptation titled Nukitashi R, also with art by Mameojitan, began serialization by Beaglee on the Comic CMoa website on May 1, 2025.
+Kadokawa Shoten, under the Dragon Comic Age imprint, collected the manga into two tankōbon volumes as of August 2026.

 An anime television series adaptation produced by Passione, titled Nukitashi the Animation, aired from July to September 2025.

 Plot

 On Seiran Island, perverted sex is mandatory and encouraged everywhere under the Pervert Law.
 Junnosuke Tachibana and his sister Asane return to the island from Tokyo after the death of their parents.
 Junnosuke is disgusted by the law and refuses to participate, as he does not believe in sex without love.
 He gathers some like-minded people into a group called No Love No Sex (NLNS)/Anti-Copulation Front to protest the law, but must dodge the advances of several girls who are attracted to him, including the school enforcers called the Future SHO (FS) from punishment.